Diving the Loaded 1911 – A Lesson in Stupidity

 5 minute read

-What kind of adventures has your Springfield Armory firearm been on?
+What kind of adventures have your Springfield Armory firearms been on?
 Whether a tale of daring or a complete debacle, we want to know.
 I am going to go ahead and start the party with a story of being young and stupid, a condition most of us are lucky to survive.